Your starting point and strategies will differ depending on what kind of material you are looking for, and for what purpose you are searching.

 We are launching a series of bite-sized ‘top tips’ videos.
 Covering key library skills, we hope they will be particularly useful during the library closure, but also helpful at any time.
 The first two videos will be posted on our digital and information skills page by the end of the w/c 1st June, and more videos will be added soon after that.

 Athens is an Access Management System that enables secure access to many of our online resources.
 For guidance, depending on type of material and where you are accessing from, see the Athens area of our website.

 Senate House membership

-Remember that students and staff can get a Senate House Library membership, enabling them to access all of Senate House’s online resources.
-As they are a bigger library than us, with broader subject coverage, their online collections are more extensive than ours – particularly useful for more in depth or cross disciplinary research.
+Remember that students and staff can get a Senate House Library membership, enabling you to access all of Senate House’s online resources.
+Their online collections are particularly useful for cross-disciplinary research.